-Securing additional equipment and facilities to support a pupil on the SEN register would be accessed via West Sussex Local Offer, which can be found here: https://westsussex.local-offer.org/.
+Securing additional equipment and facilities to support a pupil on the SEND register would be accessed via West Sussex Local Offer.

-The SENCO would seek the advice of external agencies, or medical practitioners, in order to do this.
+SENCO would seek the advice of external agencies, or medical practitioners, in order to do this.

-5.11 Evaluating the effectiveness of SEN provision
+5.11 Evaluating the effectiveness of SEND provision

 The class teacher reviews children's progress every half term.
 The senior leadership team monitor the overall effectiveness of provision and the impact on the children's learning in the classroom.
 Additional provision is adapted in light of this review process.
-The SENDCo report to governors includes specific information on the progress of pupils with SEND.
-The Assess, Plan, Do, Review plans ensure that specific interventions are regularly monitored to ensure they are providing support for the child's specific needs.
-Intervention observations and staff notes made during sessions are reviewed termly by SENDCo, including use of iPads, or other visual methods, where recording progress on paper might be more difficult.
+The SENDCO report to governors includes specific information on the progress of pupils with SEND.
+The Assess, Do, Review plans ensure that specific interventions are regularly monitored to ensure they are providing support for the child's specific needs.
+Intervention observations and staff notes made during sessions are reviewed termly by SENDCO, including use of iPads, or other visual methods, where recording progress on paper might be more difficult.